If you are looking to improve your diet and lose weight, there is no better choice than a plant-based diet.

 Unfortunately, nuts are high in fat and high in calories.
 If you’re trying to lose weight, limit your intake of nuts to no more than one serving per day, which is about ¼ cup (about 160 calories).

-Another trick is to choose a variety that is low in calories, like peanuts, almonds, or pistachios.
+Another trick is to choose a variety that is low in calories, like cashews, pistachios, and peanuts.

-Personally, when I’m on weight-loss mode, I avoid eating nuts in general.
+Personally, when I’m on weight-loss mode, I avoid eating nuts.

 5. Be careful with dressings and sauces.